kaikue/Oceania/README.md

     - Quit to main menu in pause menu
 - Player can spawn inside generated structure and get stuck
 - CTM rendering is slow- figure out some solution for large contiguous masses
+- Keybinding (first in config, then in game menu)

 NEEDED FEATURES
 --